mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 def divide(conn, params), do: #handle division
 ```

 I think this last solution ticks all the boxes.
 Externally, there is still only one webhook callback url; internally, we have a route and a controller action for each event our application needs to handle.
-Our concerns are therefore clearly seperated, making the application extensible and easy to maintain.
+Our concerns are therefore clearly separated, making the application extensible and easy to maintain.

 So there you have it, handling webhooks in Phoenix.